Halen84/LuteBot3/README.md

+# Notice
+This fork of https://github.com/Dimencia/LuteBot3 is modified to remove everything non-Mordhau related so the program is less cumbersome.

 # LuteBot 3
 Originally forked from https://github.com/MontyLeGueux/Lutebot-2 I had some issues with Git and ended up making a new repo, but this is still mostly his code

 ## Usage Instructions
 Download the latest Release from https://github.com/Dimencia/LuteBot3/releases